Shopify/shopify-cli/README.md

 # Shopify App CLI

-<span style="background-color:#fffacd">This tool is a Beta release in active development.
-Please check the [contributing guide](https://github.com/Shopify/shopify-app-cli/blob/master/.github/CONTRIBUTING.md) for notes on how to file issues and pull requests.</span>
+> NOTE: This tool is a Beta release in active development.
+Please check the [contributing guide](https://github.com/Shopify/shopify-app-cli/blob/master/.github/CONTRIBUTING.md) for notes on how to file issues and pull requests.

 Shopify App CLI helps you build Shopify apps faster.
 It automates many common tasks in the development process and lets you quickly add popular features, such as billing and webhooks.